 But the pathway terminated only in implacable stone rather than any sort of entrance to the pyramid.
 Determined to keep at it until the money ran out, Belzoni moved all of his workers to the north side of the pyramid.
 They were now beginning to grumble that there probably was no entrance; thus there was no European baksheesh in their future, while the wages Belzoni was paying them remained sadly inadequate.
 Somehow he kept them at it, encouraged by what he believed to be a thinning density of casing debris as they proceeded downward.
 In archaeology, of course, to move downward is to move further into the past.
 In this case, the diggers were traveling back to a time before the casing stone had been so rudely hewn away from the Pyramid of Khafre, when the structure had stood whole and resplendent under the desert sun.

 Working with renewed vigor, they dug their way into the aperture.
 But, no matter how far they advanced, the going never got any easier; the density of rubble choking the tunnel never slackened.
 Four, five, six days of effort went by.
-Noticing that large quantities of rubble were falling down into the tunnel from above, they discovered and hollowed out a second, adjoining tunnel, which penetrated the pyramid’s surface somewhat above the other one.
-Much later, the tunnel split again, one path running almost horizontally, the other descending at a steeper angle.
+Noticing that large quantities of rubble were falling down into the tunnel from above, they discovered and hollowed out a second tunnel, which penetrated the pyramid’s surface somewhat above the other one, only to join with it farther in.
+Much later, the joined tunnel split again, one path running almost horizontally, the other descending at a steeper angle.
 Belzoni’s workers labored to clear both.

 Like worms, the men burrowed ever deeper into the rock.
 Conditions were nearly intolerable.
 They worked in pitch darkness, in stifling heat, in spaces that were sometimes barely big enough to admit a man crawling on all fours — the giant Belzoni had a particularly hard time of it — with only the most primitive hand tools to peck away at the obstructions before them.
 Every chunk they hacked out had to then be passed hand to hand back out an aperture which steadily retreated behind them.